What is diffraction grating?

 D = m/d cosθ

 From the above relation we see that the dispersion D increases as spacing between the slits ‘d’ decreases.We can also increase the dispersion by working at higher order ( large m).Note that the dispersion does not depend on the number of rulings N.

 “The resolving power of an instrument is its ability to reveal minor details of the object under examination.”

-Resolving Power of Diffraction Grating
+Resolving Power of grating